Chun-Yang/vim-action-macro/README.md

 # Instruction
-This plugin map `gag` to do Ag search in normal mode.
+This plugin map `gm` to repeat macro.

 # Example
-- `gagiw` to search the word, `*` is mapped to a shortcut for that.
+- `gmm` to repeat macro at current line.
-- `gagi'` to search the words inside single quotes.
+- `gmap'` to reapeat macro to all the lines acround the paragraph.